nazimboudeffa/nazimboudeffa.github.io/index.md

 layout: default
 ---

-# 😷 Working from Home but What to do ?
+# 😷 Working from Home but What TODO ?

 It's the end of the quaranteen and I need a haircut, I have passed the last days at home reading mags and watching movies, nothing has changed before, while and after, now that people are working from home too, how can I find a job to let me live from my daily coding routine